 Wonderfully creamy and flavorful, shrimp in cream sauce is a dish that comes together quickly and easily, making it perfect for a weeknight dinner.

-Shrimp in cream sauce is probably one of my favorite ways to serve this seafood.
-It’s rich, wonderfully creamy, and so very flavorful.
+I make shrimps often for my family, so I'm always looking for new and interesting 🍤recipes.
+This rich cream sauce is probably one of my favorite ways to cook them.
+It's wonderfully creamy and so very flavorful.

 It's one of those dishes that look really sophisticated but is really easy to make.
 So I make it often for my family, but I also feel that this dish is great for company.